Help Docs

-Health Check gives you a snapshot of how well Google can find, read, and index the pages on your site.
+The Index Health Check tab shows how well Google can find, read, and index the pages on your site.
 It's the fastest way to spot pages that aren't showing up in search results — and figure out why.

 What You'll Need

-Before you can use Health Check, make sure:
+Before you can use Index Health Check, make sure:

-- Google Search Console is connected in Settings → Integrations.
+2. Google Search Console is connected in Integrations.

-If any of these aren't in place yet, Health Check will walk you through what's missing when you open the tab.
+If any of these aren't in place yet, the tab will walk you through what's missing when you open it.

 Where to Find It

 In the left sidebar under Foundations, click Sitemap.
-The Health Check tab is the default view.
+The page opens on AI Discoverability by default — switch to the Index Health Check tab for Google indexing data.

-At the top of the page you'll see a banner showing which domain Averi is tracking.
+At the top of the Index Health Check tab you'll see a banner showing which domain Averi is tracking.
 If you need to switch to a different Google Search Console property, click Change.

 If new pages are added to your sitemap after your first scan, you'll see an alert letting you know how many pages haven't been checked yet.
 Click Check indexing again to scan the new ones.